-• Defensive Driving
+· Defensive Driving

-- o Shall include all vehicle operators, including any employees that operate the vehicles in revenue service or carry passengers for any other trip purpose; - Initial training must be a certified program, or curriculum must be equal to an existing certified program.
+- Shall include all vehicle operators, including any employees that operate the vehicles in revenue service or carry passengers for any other trip purpose; - Initial training must be a certified program, or curriculum must be equal to an existing certified program. - Training must be completed upon hire and annually.

-• Americans with Disabilities Act (ADA)
+· Americans with Disabilities Act (ADA)